manishmz/React-Interview-Preparations/AI.md

 ##### GuardRails in CrewAI

 #### LangChain
+- LangChain is an open‑source framework designed to help developers build applications powered by large language models (LLMs) such as GPT, Claude, Gemini, and others.
+It provides modular building blocks—like prompts, chains, agents, memory, and data connectors—that make it easier to turn raw LLM capabilities into real, production‑ready AI applications.
 - where you're solving problems that involve a lot of interconnected processes, like an agentic platform.
 So it's an abstraction layer that allows you to organize your thinking around a workflow of different activities that could have feedback loops.